Donate Now!

 Volunteer with CampMed

-We look forward to another great summer in 2024 with our campers!
+We look forward to another great summer with our campers!

 Please note: If you are a high school student looking to apply to NOSM University’s CampMed, please visit nosm.ca/campmed for more information.